What is Cryptocurrency? In our mission to answer your question, we bring you a popular topic of debate.

 What Is Cryptocurrency? | Reason #1: The History Of The Internet Points To The Future Of Money

-These older means of communication weren’t wholly instantly replaced by any means, but over time they were basically made obsolete.
-If you look a few years further into the growth of the internet, you can also see how the news organizations (former paper based communication) adopted the online sphere for delivery of their news product.
-The internet revolution in turn caused the size of newspapers to shrink and for the demand of the physical paper to also decrease, as more people started accessing the news online.
+These older means of communication weren’t wholly instantly replaced by any means, but over time they were made obsolete.
+If you look a few years further into the growth of the internet, you can also see how the news organizations (paper-based communication) adopted the online sphere for the delivery of their news product.
+The internet revolution caused the size of newspapers to shrink, and the demand for the physical paper also to decrease as more people started accessing the news online.

-Bitcoin has built its blockchain technology on top of the existing network technology we have come to know and depend on for communications: “the internet”.
+Bitcoin has built its blockchain technology on top of the existing network technology we have come to know and depend on for communications: “the internet.”
 Bitcoin has a growing influence on the monetary systems around the globe and is revolutionizing global commerce as we speak.
-The level of influence that Bitcoin and cryptocurrency has on monetary systems and global commerce is similar in depth to the power of the internet and how it revolutionized the way we communicate instantly / globally.
+The level of influence that Bitcoin and cryptocurrency will have on global financial systems and trade is similar in depth to the power of the internet and how it revolutionized the way we communicate instantly / globally.

 The potential of cryptocurrency and Bitcoin is only just beginning.
 And what an incredible beginning it has been!

-The power and value of Bitcoin/cryptocurrency has scared some sovereign governments (i.e. Russia, Ecuador, Bolivia) to actually ban it outright, in practice or through de facto capital controls.
-While at the same time other countries like the United States, Australia, United Kingdom and many more have embraced a higher understanding and favorable position regarding cryptocurrency.
+The power and value of Bitcoin/cryptocurrency has scared some sovereign governments (i.e., Russia, Ecuador, Bolivia) to ban it outright, in practice or through de facto capital controls.
+While at the same time, other countries like the United States, Australia, United Kingdom, and many more have embraced a higher understanding and favorable position regarding cryptocurrency.

 What Is Cryptocurrency? | Reason #2: Bitcoin vs. The Dollar?
 It’s Like Comparing Physical Mail To Email

-Just because our mindset is so ingrained to value everything around us in ‘dollars’, the value of Bitcoin is most often compared to the world’s reserve currency.
-The U.S. Dollar also happens to be the most liquid, distributed and highly established currency in all of history.
+Just because our mindset is so ingrained to value everything around us in ‘dollars,’ the value of Bitcoin is most often compared to the world’s reserve currency.
+The U.S. Dollar also happens to be the most liquid, distributed, and highly established currency in all of history.

 Bitcoin is fully decentralized and is not bound or controlled by any regional territories or powers.
 If your countries economy is faltering and goes through a currency devaluation similar to what happened in Greece, whatever value you have stored in cryptocurrency will be safe.
-If anything the value will absolutely increase in proportion to the value of the fiat currency issued by your government banking system.
+If anything, the value will increase in proportion to the value of the fiat currency issued by your government banking system.

 What Is Cryptocurrency? | Reason #3: The Dollar Is Phasing Out Globally